 Other GA affiliates include General Atomics Europe GmbH with principal facilities in the German States of Saxony and Brandenburg, Heathgate Resources Pty Ltd (South Australia), GA Uranium Resources Group, Diazyme Laboratories Inc., and the GA-Honeywell uranium conversion partnership.

-The group occupies 8+ million square feet of engineering, laboratory and manufacturing facilities and comprises over 15,000 employees.
+The company occupies 8.3 million square feet of engineering, laboratory and manufacturing facilities and comprises over 12,500 employees.